sreiter/buz-cpp-build/README.md

 # buz-cpp-build

-Easy cmake and ninja based c++ builds on windows.
+Easy cmake and ninja based c++ builds for SublimeText on windows.

 Clone this repository into your SublimeText Packages folder.